 In the case of specific repairs, many property management companies also coordinate the resolution of these issues.
 Most companies require landlords to maintain a minimum reserve repair fund to cover the cost of specific repairs.
 Your property management agreement will list the minimum required amount that you must keep in your reserve repair fund and how you can authorize these funds to be used.

-A lease renewal fee covers the costs of negotiating and completing the documents for additional lease terms with existing tenants.
+A lease renewal fee covers the costs of negotiating and completing the documents for additional lease terms with existing residents.
 This fee can again be either a flat fee or a percentage of monthly rent.
 Some property managers will waive the cost of lease renewal fees.

 In Atlanta, lease renewal fees generally range from $200-500 or between 25-50% of the monthly rent.

 Property management companies may also include a monthly fee for vacancies.
-Some property managers may also still charge their full monthly management fee even if a tenant is not placed — so be sure to note whether this is the case in your agreement.
+Some property managers may also still charge their full monthly management fee even if a resident is not placed — so be sure to note whether this is the case in your agreement.

 For our flat-rate plans at Evernest, for example, we charge a monthly management fee during vacancies.
 That price includes monthly inspections while the property is vacant, delivering you peace of mind.